Mercy Ships

-Mercy Ships is an international charity based non-governmental organization that operates the largest non-governmental hospital ships in the world, providing surgical care and surgical education in Africa, community development projects, community health education, mental health programs, agriculture projects, and palliative care for terminally ill patients.
-Its headquarters are in Garden Valley, Texas.

-Mercy Ships has visited several countries with a focus on the countries of Africa for the past 30 years.
-The organization operates a two-ship fleet consisting of the Global Mercy and the Africa Mercy.
+Mercy Ships is an international charity-based non-governmental organization that operates the largest non-governmental hospital ship service in the world, providing surgical care and surgical education in Africa, community development projects, community health education, mental health programs, agriculture projects, and palliative care for terminally ill patients.
+Its has a headquarters in Garden Valley, Texas, and offices in sixteen countries around the world.
+Founded by Don Stephens in 1978, Mercy Ships has visited many countries, but focuses on Africa.
+As of 2026, the organization operates a two-ship fleet consisting of the Global Mercy and the Africa Mercy.

+The organization's goal is to help those with complicated or catastrophic health problems, who are unable to afford the out-of-pocket fees of regular medical care.

+The organization carries out Christian evangelical activities with the goal of converting the residents of the countries it visits, but its "overarching aim" has been described (by Isabelle Lange) as using the good deeds it performs to spread Christianity.